Sugarloaf Mountain Guide

 West Mountain Area:

-West Mountain is the furthest right lift on the mountain.
-The chair serves a nice variety of green and blue level terrain with some black diamonds sprinkled in for good measure.
-You can access the West Mountain chair from the Tote Road Trail.
+West Mountain is the furthest right trail pod on the mountain.
+The pod is serviced by two lifts, Bucksaw Express, and the West Mountain Double.
+It serves a nice variety of green and blue-level terrain and private condos and homes.
+You can access the West Mountain trail pod from the Tote Road Trail.

 The trails serviced from this chair include: